-Biden wins Wisconsin in fight for White House - Albert Lea Tribune
+Biden wins Michigan, Wisconsin, now on brink of White House - Albert Lea Tribune

 Vote tabulations routinely continue beyond Election Day, and states largely set the rules for when the count has to end.
 In presidential elections, a key point is the date in December when presidential electors met.
 That’s set by federal law.

-Several states allow mailed-in votes to be accepted after Election Day, as long as they were postmarked by Tuesday.
+Several states allow mailed-in votes to be accepted as long as they were postmarked by Tuesday.
 That includes Pennsylvania, where ballots postmarked by Nov.
-3 can be accepted if they arrive up to three days after the election.
+3 can be accepted if they arrive up to three days later.

-Pennsylvania Gov. Tom Wolf said he had “promised Pennsylvanians that we would count every vote and that’s what we’re going to do.”

 Trump appeared to suggest those ballots should not be counted, and that he would fight for that outcome at the high court.
 But legal experts were dubious of Trump’s declaration.
 Trump has appointed three of the high court’s nine justices including, most recently, Amy Coney Barrett.

 The Trump campaign on Wednesday pushed Republican donors to dig deeper into their pockets to help finance legal challenges.
 Republican National Committee Chairwoman Ronna McDaniel, during a donor call, spoke plainly: “The fight’s not over.
 We’re in it.”
-Biden’s running mate, Sen. Kamala Harris, made a pitch on Twitter to supporters to pitch in $5 to help pay for a fight that could “stretch on for weeks.”

-Democrats typically outperform Republicans in mail voting, while the GOP looks to make up ground in Election Day turnout.
-That means the early margins between the candidates could be influenced by which type of votes — early or Election Day — were being reported by the states.

-Throughout the campaign, Trump cast doubt about the integrity of the election and repeatedly suggested that mail-in ballots should not be counted.
-Both campaigns had teams of lawyers at the ready to move into battleground states if there were legal challenges.

 The momentum from early voting carried into Election Day, as an energized electorate produced long lines at polling sites throughout the country.
 Turnout was higher than in 2016 in numerous counties, including all of Florida, nearly every county in North Carolina and more than 100 counties in both Georgia and Texas.
 That tally seemed sure to increase as more counties reported their turnout figures.